airbus-cert/Yagi/README.md

-# yagi
+# Yagi

 Yet Another Ghidra Integration for IDA

 ## Overview

-`yagi` intend to include the wonderful [Ghidra](https://github.com/NationalSecurityAgency/ghidra) decompiler part to both IDA pro and IDA Freeware.
+`Yagi` intends to include the wonderful [Ghidra](https://github.com/NationalSecurityAgency/ghidra) decompiler part into both IDA pro and IDA Freeware.

 ![Exemple of Yagi](.img/yagi.gif)

-You can download installer for Windows and Linux version [here](https://github.com/airbus-cert/Yagi/releases), press F7 and enjoy!
+You can download installers for Windows and Linux versions [here](https://github.com/airbus-cert/Yagi/releases), then press F7 and enjoy!

-The list of architectures that are currently supported :
+Here is the list of architectures that are currently supported:

 |Arch Names|Yagi|
 |----------|-----------|